mickem/www.medin.name/content/blog/personal/2013/trip-to-china-vietnam-24.rst

 money.
 So we decided to head off to see if we could find another hotel which accepted my Visa card.

-|image|\ This proved difficult as we had other requirements in addition
+|image1|\ This proved difficult as we had other requirements in addition
 to debit card namely an elevator since we had the stroller as well as a reasonable price.
 It was easy to find cheep hotels with elevator which only accepted cash or cheep hotels which accepted Visa but had no